hamzagill842/zapier-youtube-integration/README.md

     ?>
     ```

+5. **Import Database Schema:**
+   - Import the `database.mysql` file into your MySQL database after creating it.

 ## PHP Version Compatibility:

 This project requires PHP version 8.1 or higher.
 Ensure that your development environment is using a compatible PHP version.